lambdaclass/lambdaclass_hacking_learning_path/src/immutable_data.md

 iex(9)>
 ```

 In other languages, more far-fetched examples appear.
-One thing I often read from people who code in Ruby on Rails is that the framework has thousands of side effects, and often knowing what happens to a variable is hard to follow.
+One thing we often read from people who code in Ruby on Rails is that the framework has thousands of side effects, and often knowing what happens to a variable is hard to follow.
 All of this doesn't imply that functional languages don't have a way of handling side effects, they have their special mechanisms: Haskell has Monads, Elixir has Processes.

 We can repeat the example from Python in Elixir, using an Agent: